ucla-data-archive/policies/content/slides/MaSS_2018/index.md

 ---
-title: 'English Composition 180 - Data Basics'
+title: 'Finding and Using Data'
 date: "2018-10-15
 url: "/slides/MaSS_2018/"
 ---